reinhardh/deep_inverse.github.io/index.md

 # Call for Papers and Submission Instructions

 We invite researchers to submit anonymous papers of up to 4 pages (excluding references and appendices) which will be considered for contributed workshop papers.
 No specific formatting is required.
 Authors are encouraged to use the [NeurIPS style file](https://nips.cc/Conferences/2020/PaperInformation/StyleFiles), but they may use any other style as long as it has standard font size (11pt) and margins (1in).
+The paper can have an appendix of unlimited lenght.

 Submission at [OpenReview](https://openreview.net/group?id=NeurIPS.cc/2020/Workshop/Deep_Inverse) will be open from Sep.
-1 until the submission deadline on October 2, 2020.
+1 until the submission deadline on October 9, 2020.

 We welcome all submission in the intersection of inverse problems and deep learning including contributions related to robustness and biases, neural network architectures, regularization, optimization methods, datasets, theoretical foundations (including rigorous recovery guarantees, provable convergence, and bounds on representation errors),  untrained methods, generative models, end-to-end methods, and applications in imaging, time series, and beyond.
 We especially encourage submissions related to the following questions: